 Make a video!

 Making a video of Cogswell-Macy Act supporters helps draw attention to the act and provides an exciting way of conveying your message.
-See this short video created at the Illinois AER conference on youtube.com.
+Be creative!

 Show Your Organization’s Support for the Cogswell-Macy Act